This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Notifications are another non-essential service that you can disable to save a bit of battery.

-To turn off notifications, go to the Apple menu > System Preferences > Notifications.
-From this menu, you can make your settings for Do Not Disturb which will keep any notifications from popping up and save some battery life while doing it.
+To turn off notifications, go to the Apple menu > System Preferences (System Settings on macOS Ventura and above) > Notifications.
+From this menu, you can make your settings for Do Not Disturb which will keep any notifications from popping up and save some battery health while doing it.

 3. Quit Apps That Are Not in Use